kar1l/frame/README.md

 	end

 	updateExistingNameTag(char)

-	-- Chat Monitoring System
-	local function setupChatMonitoring()
-		-- Handle TextChatService (New Chat)
-		local TextChatService = game:GetService("TextChatService")
-		local chatEvents = TextChatService:FindFirstChild("ChatWindowConfiguration")

-		-- Monitor new chat messages
-		local function processChatMessage(messageObj)
-			if not messageObj then return end
-			-- We mainly check the UI as we can't easily modify the message object itself for others end

-		-- Scan Chat UI for messages
-		local function scanChatUI()
-			local playerGui = LocalPlayer:WaitForChild("PlayerGui")
-			if not playerGui then return end

-			-- Legacy Chat
-			local chatGui = playerGui:FindFirstChild("Chat")
-			if chatGui then
-				local scroller = chatGui:FindFirstChild("Scroller", true) or chatGui:FindFirstChild("ChatChannelParentFrame", true)
-				if scroller then
-					for _, msg in ipairs(scroller:GetDescendants()) do
-						if msg:IsA("TextLabel") or msg:IsA("TextButton") then
-							local text = msg.Text
-							-- Check patterns like "[Name]: Message" or "Name: Message" if text:find(originalName, 1, true) or text:find(originalDisplayName, 1, true) then -- Do replacement
-								local newText = text:gsub(originalName, fakeUsername):gsub(originalDisplayName, fakeDisplayName)
-								if newText ~= text then
-									msg.Text = newText
-								end
-							end
-						end
-					end
-				end
-			end

-			-- TextChatService UI (ExpChat)
-			local expChat = playerGui:FindFirstChild("ExperienceChat")
-			if expChat then
-				for _, descendant in ipairs(expChat:GetDescendants()) do
-					if descendant:IsA("TextLabel") then
-						local text = descendant.Text
-						-- Look for the name
-						if text == originalName or text == originalDisplayName then descendant.Text = fakeDisplayName
-						elseif text:find(originalName .. ":") or text:find(originalDisplayName .. ":") then
-							local newText = text:gsub(originalName, fakeDisplayName):gsub(originalDisplayName, fakeDisplayName)
-							descendant.Text = newText
-						end
-					end
-				end
-			end
-		end

-		-- Hook into UI updates
-		local chatTimer = RunService.Heartbeat:Connect(function()
-			if tick() % 1 < 0.1 then -- Run once per second roughly
-				scanChatUI()
-			end
-		end)
-		table.insert(activeConnections[toPlayer.UserId], chatTimer)
-	end

-	setupChatMonitoring()

 	-- Function to check if a UI element belongs to the TARGET player (not other players) local function isElementForTargetPlayer(element)